-Lantern’s current portfolio consists of four drug candidates and an ADC program across 12 cancer indications, including two phase 2 programs.
+Lantern’s current portfolio consists of three lead drug candidates and an ADC program across 12 cancer indications, including one lead product candidate in phase 2 clinical testing and recently initiated phase 1 clinical programs for two additional lead product candidates.
 Lantern believes that the use of machine learning, genomics and computational methods can help accelerate the development and commercialization of small molecule-based therapies.
 These drugs can be targeted to patients whose genomic profile identifies them as having the highest probability of benefiting from the drug, thereby creating the potential to achieve better outcomes.

 Mechanism of Action